-Per AR 600-63, Army Health Promotion, 14 April 2015, smoking is not permitted in common spaces of multiple housing areas such as Family housing apartments, UH permanent party, Army lodging, and other Army-operated hotels and recreational lodging.
+Smoking is not permitted in common spaces of multiple housing areas such as Family housing apartments, permanent party UH, Army lodging, and other Army-operated hotels and recreational lodging.
 Common space is defined as any space within a building that is common to occupants and visitors.
-These areas include, but are not limited to, corridors, laundry rooms, lounges, stairways, elevators, lobbies, storage areas, and restrooms.
+These areas include, but are not limited to, corridors, laundry rooms, lounges, stairways, elevators, lobbies, storage areas, and latrines.